The image shows pens, scissors, paper, hole puncher, and tape. The text reads "Must-Have STEM Supplies (that aren't really STEM supplies)."

 This image shows glue caps on a wooden table.

-5. Electric cardboard cutter
+5. Electric Cardboard Cutter

 This image shows a stack of corrugated cardboard.